 - Maturation of cortical interneurons.

-- Mechanisms of epileptogenesis in human tissue.
+- Mechanisms of epileptogenesis in human tissue and animal models.

 - Functional characterization of human neurons in epileptic tissue

-- Formation of schizophrenia/autism-contributing neuronal circuits.
+- Formation of neuronal circuits underlying schizophrenia.

-- Metabolic impairment in schizophrenia/autism.
+- Metabolic impairment in schizophrenia.

 Single Cell Omics and Spatial Analysis